DOGON Altar (Miniature)

 - Requests of the Ancestors: Offerings ask for rain, agricultural success, and protection from the ancestors who reside in the parallel realm.

-The defining feature of this piece is its thickly layered sacrificial patina.
+The defining feature for the chronological reassessment of this piece is its thickly layered sacrificial patina.

-- Wood Transformed: The layering has completely altered the wood beneath — irrefutable proof of intensive authentic function within traditional Dogon religion.
+- Wood Transformed: The layering merges organically with the massive drying cracks of the wood beneath — irrefutable proof of intensive authentic function and the archaic presence of this work within traditional Dogon religion.

 Summary

 Encapsulating the Dogon universe in a highly concentrated form, this small altar is a powerful artifact of West African religious devotion.
-Its extraordinarily thick sacrificial crust stands as an undeniable testament to decades of authentic ritual use.
+Its extraordinarily thick sacrificial crust and structural desiccation stand as an undeniable testament to centuries of authentic ritual use, firmly placing the object in the 18th or 19th century.